Sumxiaa/Kalman_Normalization/README.md

 - Reduced high-frequency oscillations
 - More stable coupling between training and generalization

 These observations support a geometric interpretation of normalization as a **metric regularizer on training dynamics**.
+Please find the plots in final_project.ipynb

 ---